Oil edges higher on U.S. stimulus hopes, tighter supplies

-U.S. crude was on track for a weekly gain of about 5% while Brent was set for a 5.7% rise on the week.
+U.S. crude notched a weekly gain of about 4.7% while Brent rose 5.3% on the week.

 U.S. President Joe Biden will meet with a bipartisan group of mayors and governors as he keeps pushing for approval of a $1.9 trillion coronavirus relief plan to bolster economic growth and help millions of unemployed workers.